binford2k/hiera_explain/README.md

 ## Disclaimer

 This is early in development, although the script this is based on has been used in the classroom for quite a while now.
-This currently only supports Hiera version 1.x.
+This currently only supports version 1.x. of the `hiera.yaml` config file.
+(It will work with current Hiera, but doesn't understand the new data plugins.)

 Contact
 -------